 eBay Chargebacks and PayPal

-Since PayPal was originally owned by eBay, the two companies have a special relationship.
+Since PayPal was originally owned by eBay, the two companies have a special relationship (although that will change in 2020).
 If the eBay Money Back Guarantee program decides that the buyer should get a refund, PayPal will automatically accept that decision.

 The eBay Money Back Guarantee comes into play if the item never arrives or isn’t as described.

 eBay chargeback protection doesn’t really exist. eBay may ban users for fraudulent chargebacks under the normal consequences for abusing eBay, but that’s scant comfort if the con artist has made off with $400 of your inventory and left you paying the fees.